-- Call your Case Manager and the Personal Attendant Agency to let them know about the problem.
+Call your Case Manager and the Personal Attendant Agency to let them know about the problem.
 If your Case Manager is not there, leave a message and ask them to return your call as soon as possible.

-If it is really important, tell the person who answers the phone that you need something right away, or - In the Personal Options Program, discuss the issue(s) with your employee.
-Your Resource Consultant can help with your issue.
+If it is important, tell the person who answers the phone that you need something right away, or

-2. What if my worker says something I do not like or makes me feel uncomfortable?

-- If you can, first talk about it with the Personal Attendant or employee in a positive way. - If not, call your Case Manager or Resource Consultant to tell them about the problem so they can help you.
+- In the Personal Options Program, discuss the issue(s) with your employee.
+Your Resource Consultant can help with your issue. - 2.
+What if my worker says something I do not like or makes me feel uncomfortable? - If you can, first talk about it with the Personal Attendant or employee in a positive way. - If not, call your Case Manager or Resource Consultant to tell them about the problem so they can help you.
 They cannot make it better if they do not know about it. - 3.
 What do I do when my Personal Attendant or employee brings personal problems to work and it gets in the way of my care?
-Or if they are talking on the phone, playing games or texting? - You may politely ask the Personal Attendant or employee if he or she could concentrate on your care. - If you prefer, you may ask your Case Manager or Resource Consultant to help you with the problem. - 4.
-What do I do when my Personal Attendant or employee brings her/his children, other family members or friends to my home? - The Personal Attendant or employee is not allowed to bring anyone to your home.
-This is out of respect for your privacy and confidentiality. - The Personal Attendant or employee is to provide care for you and not for anyone else.
-This includes his/her grandchildren, children, spouse, etc. - If you need assistance with these problems, call your Case Manager or Resource Consultant. - 5.
-What do I do when the Personal Attendant or employee is eating my food, asking for gas money or asking to borrow money? - Do not give the Personal Attendant or employee money, food, medications or any personal belongings.
-This can be considered financial abuse.
-It is not permitted for the Personal Attendant to eat your food, ask for gas money, etc. - The Personal Attendant or employee must not take anything that belongs to you.
-If this happens, report this to your Case Manager or Resource Consultant.
-You may want to call the Protective Services Hotline at 800-352-6513.
+Or if they are talking on the phone, playing games or texting?

+- You may politely ask the Personal Attendant or employee if he or she could concentrate on your care. - If you prefer, you may ask your Case Manager or Resource Consultant to help you with the problem.

+4. What do I do when my Personal Attendant or employee brings her/his children, other family members or friends to my home?

+• The Personal Attendant or employee is not allowed to bring anyone to your home.
+This is HIPPA violation and should be reported immediately to your Case Manager or Resource Consultant.

-6. What do I do when my Personal Attendant or employee cannot take me to my appointment?
+5. What do I do when my Personal Attendant or employee cannot take me to my appointment?